BEGIN TRADE SCHOOL TRAINING AT NCST

 Applicants who possess a high school diploma or General Educational Development (GED) must pass an entrance evaluation.
 For all programs, the minimum evaluation score is 75.
 The Machinist Technology program requires the applicant to complete a math placement assessment in addition to the entrance evaluation.

-Applicants for the Commercial Truck Driving program, Heavy Equipment Operations with Commercial Truck Driving program, and Diesel and Heavy Equipment Repair Technology Training program must hold a current driver’s license, obtain CDL (Commercial Driver’s License) Learner’s Permit and possess an acceptable driving record from the Motor Vehicle Administration.
+Applicants for the Commercial Truck Driving program, Class B CDL Training, Heavy Equipment Operations with Commercial Truck Driving program, and Diesel and Heavy Equipment Repair Technology Training program must hold a current driver’s license, obtain CDL (Commercial Driver’s License) Learner’s Permit and possess an acceptable driving record from the Motor Vehicle Administration.

 The school makes the final decision on an individual’s application based on the information submitted on the qualification form, test results, and our representative’s recommendation.
 We stress that a prospective student must have the willingness to work within our school policies and procedures.
 Applicants must also demonstrate, through a personal interview, the desire to complete the course and benefit from the training.
 New Castle School of Trades accepts all applicants without regard to race, creed, sex, color, age, or national origin.